 Try to find small white corn tortillas.
 They are lower in fat and have less carbs than your traditional white tortilla.
 Altogether this is a relatively light dinner that’s packed with flavor and fresh ingredients.Print

-- 2 mahi mahi, tilapia, or catfish filets
+- 2 mahi mahi, cod, or haddock filets

 - 2–3 tablespoons blackening seasoning such as Old Bay

 - 1 tablespoon extra virgin olive oil for cooking

 - 1 bag shredded purple cabbage

 - 1 tomato, chopped